MrAviator93/protobridge/dev/ThirdParty.md

 cmake --version
 ```

-If you have upgraded to the latest copiler you may need to do the following:
+If you have upgraded to the latest compiler you may need to do the following:

 ```sh
 sudo LD_LIBRARY_PATH=/usr/local/gcc-14.1.0/lib64:$LD_LIBRARY_PATH make install